linuxstb/pidvbip/README.md

 pidvbip requires the following dependencies:

-libmpg123-dev libfaad-dev liba52-dev libavahi-client-dev libfreetype6-dev
+libmpg123-dev libfaad-dev liba52-dev libavahi-client-dev libfreetype6-dev libavformat-dev

 After installing the above libraries, you can build pidvbip by typing "./configure && make" in the source code directory.